rcl-vc/docs/issuer/credentials.md

 # Decoding a JWT

   A JWT can be decoded into its constituent parts.
-You can use the following website to decode a JWT, [jwt.io](https://www.jwt.io/)
+The following website can be used to decode a JWT, [jwt.io](https://www.jwt.io/)

 ## Header in JSON format